XAU

 What is the palladium all-time high?

-Palladium's all-time high is approximately $3,440 per ounce, reached in March 2022.
+Approximately $3,440 per ounce, reached in March 2022.
 The record was set during the Russia-Ukraine conflict when markets feared severe supply disruptions from Russia, which produces about 40% of the world's palladium through Norilsk Nickel.
-The spike built on years of structural supply deficits driven by strong catalytic converter demand.
+Years of structural supply deficits and strong catalytic converter demand had already tightened the market before the geopolitical crisis pushed prices to their peak.

 Why did palladium spike in 2022?

-Palladium surged to its all-time high in March 2022 because Russia's invasion of Ukraine threatened to disrupt roughly 40% of global supply.
-The palladium market was already in a multi-year supply deficit due to strong automotive demand, and the geopolitical crisis triggered panic buying.
+Russia's invasion of Ukraine threatened to disrupt roughly 40% of global palladium supply.
+The market was already in a multi-year supply deficit driven by strong automotive demand, and the geopolitical crisis triggered panic buying.
 Prices jumped from around $2,400 to over $3,400 in a matter of weeks before retreating as fears of a full Russian export ban eased.

 Will palladium reach its all-time high again?

-A return to $3,440 appears unlikely in the near term given structural headwinds.
+A return to $3,440 is unlikely given the structural headwinds now facing the metal.
 The electric vehicle transition is eroding catalytic converter demand, automakers are substituting cheaper platinum into gasoline catalysts, and Russian palladium exports have continued despite the conflict.
-A recovery would likely require a major new supply disruption combined with slower-than-expected EV adoption.
+A recovery to those levels would require a major new supply disruption combined with slower-than-expected EV adoption.

 Why is palladium falling from its all-time high?

-Palladium has declined sharply from its 2022 peak due to several converging factors: accelerating EV adoption is reducing future catalytic converter demand, automakers are substituting platinum for palladium in gasoline catalysts, Russian exports have continued flowing to global markets, and the global semiconductor shortage has eased, normalizing auto production.
+Several converging factors are driving the decline.
+Accelerating EV adoption is reducing future catalytic converter demand.
+Automakers are substituting platinum for palladium in gasoline catalysts.
+Russian exports continue flowing through alternative channels.
+The global semiconductor shortage has eased, normalizing auto production.
 The market has shifted from deficit to surplus expectations.